mgorny/articles/new-gentoo-copyright-policy-explained.rst

   If you would like to use an open source license that is not explicitly permitted by this policy, please file a request to the Gentoo Foundation.
-If the request is justified and the license in question does not violate the Gentoo Social Contract, the Trustees will grant you the possibility of using it.
+If the request is justified and the license in question does not violate the Gentoo Social Contract, the Council will grant you the possibility of using it.

 **What about non-free licenses?**